hybridadmin/ansible-role-fancy-console/README.md

 #### Gnome Terminal

-- gnome-terminal has built-in Solarized Dark color scheme, note that you should select both background color scheme and palette scheme.
+- gnome-terminal has built-in Solarized Dark color scheme, so ensure that you select both background color scheme and palette scheme.

 ### Hotkeys